 • Septoplasty: Patients might experience swelling and bleeding.
 They’re often advised to keep their head elevated and avoid vigorous activities.

-• Turbinate Reduction: Emphasises minimising bleeding post-surgery, often with medications like tranexamic acid.
+• Turbinate Reduction: Emphasises minimising bleeding post-, often with medications like tranexamic acid.
 Pain medication and antibiotics might also be prescribed.

 Outcome: